functorz-tech/momen_doc/ai/ai-configuration.md

 <figure><img src="../.gitbook/assets/5 (21).png" alt="Setting the data in knowledge base"><figcaption></figcaption></figure>

+{% hint style="info" %}
+&#x20;**Important Note:** The data given to the AI will consume tokens.
+To manage this, it's best to limit the amount and size of data entries.
+Set appropriate data limits based on your needs to avoid overloading the model and use tokens efficiently.
+{% endhint %}

 **Local Files:**&#x20;

-Choose local files to upload to the AI interface.
+Upload your local files as AI's knowledge.

-* Supported formats: Word, PDF, txt, md.
+* Supported formats: Word, PDF, txt, markdown.
-* Total file size not exceeding 50MB.
+* Total file size should not exceed 50MB.
-* Uploaded files are automatically segmented and vectorized by Momen for easy retrieval.
-* Specify sending the best-matching segments to the large model; the default is 3 segments.

 <figure><img src="../.gitbook/assets/6 (20).png" alt="Upload local file to Momen AI"><figcaption></figcaption></figure>